 - Apartment House: means a Building Type that accommodates multiple dwellings disposed above and beside each other, sharing a common entry and otherwise built to reflect the Building Type on that lot.
-Apartment House Building Types are not able to be separately subdivided into freehold or survey strata lots, but may be strata titled under a built strata scheme,. - Loft Building: means a mixed use liner Building Type often used to mask open or structured car parking. - Flex Building: means a mixed use building type which may be residential or commercial, and may be attached to others on a lot of urban character. - Loft House: means a mixed-use, multi-dwelling building type designed to accommodate housing and/or office space above ground floor retail/commercial. - Apartment Building: means a multi family, mixed use building type, that may be attached to others on a lot of urban character. - Commercial Building: means a flexible commercial Building Type that may include residential uses above.
+Dwellings accommodated within Apartment House Building Types are not able to be separately subdivided into freehold or survey strata lots, but may be strata titled under a built strata scheme.
+An Apartment House lot may also accommodate a multiple dwelling above the garage or garages including those garages provided for the other multiple dwellings on the lot.
+Access to this garage apartment is not required to share a common entry with the other multiple dwellings referred to in this definition of an Apartment House.
+Any garage apartment must be accessed from the lane behind the apartment house lot, if one exists.
+80% of the internal area of a garage apartment must be located above the garage/s.
+The area of the stairs required to access the garage is not included in the calculation of the internal area of this garage apartment for the purposes of this definition. - Loft Building: means a mixed use liner Building Type often used to mask open or structured car parking. - Flex Building: means a mixed use building type which may be residential or commercial, and may be attached to others on a lot of urban character. - Loft House: means a mixed-use, multi-dwelling building type designed to accommodate housing and/or office space above ground floor retail/commercial. - Apartment Building: means a multi family, mixed use building type, that may be attached to others on a lot of urban character. - Commercial Building: means a flexible commercial Building Type that may include residential uses above.